emidec/emidec.github.io/_pages/about.md

 ### News

+-	Paper accepted at [ACM WPES](https://crises-deim.urv.cat/wpes2019/index.html): "How Much Does GenoGuard Really Guard?
+An Empirical Analysis of Long-Term Security for Genomic Data" -- congrats Bristena!
 -   Paper accepted at [ACM CSCW](http://cscw.acm.org/): "You Know What to Do: Proactive Detection of YouTube Videos Targeted by Coordinated Hate Attacks" -- congrats Enrico et al.!
 -   Paper accepted at [ACM IMC](https://conferences.sigcomm.org/imc/2019/): "Challenges in the Decentralized Web: The Mastodon Case" -- congrats Aravindh et al.!
 -   Paper accepted at [ICWSM](https://icwsm.org/): "And We Will Fight For Our Race!"
 A Measurement Study of Genetic Testing Conversations on Reddit and 4chan has been accepted -- congrats Alexandros!